 You must bring your dog’s regular collar with them in addition to their travel carrier or harness.
 Many accidents can happen when you’re on the road, like getting sick or scared and trying to run away from your car.
 It might be a good idea to have a leash that connects to their harness or carrier just in case.

 Don’t Feed Them Right Before You Leave

-If your dog tends to get carsick, it’s important not to feed them an hour before you leave on your trip.
-You don’t want them to feel sick while you’re driving, especially if they make a mess in their carrier or on your car’s floorboards.
+If your dog tends to get carsick, it’s important not to feed them an hour before leaving on your trip.
+You don’t want them to feel sick while driving, especially if they make a mess in their carrier or your car’s floorboards.

 Bring a Portable Water Source with You